Easy Pesto Pasta Recipe

 Now it’s time to make the pesto pasta!
 Since the pasta has been cooked and should be warm, simply add the pesto sauce, garnish with toasted pine nuts and tomatoes (if desired) and serve!

-FAQs about Pesto Pasta
+Pesto Pasta Recipe FAQs

 Which pasta is best with pesto?